 Can We Help You in Greenville?

 If you are going through a divorce or separation and dealing with child custody issues, contact a passionate South Carolina family law attorney.
 Greenville attorney Lauren Taylor provides the comprehensive legal service you need, while vigorously protecting and defending your rights.
 Serving the entire Upstate area, our staff will guide you through the entire legal process, while always looking out for your best interests.
-Contact our office today for a free consultation.
+Contact our office today for an initial consultation.

 South Carolina divorce attorney Lauren Taylor is an authority on family law in Charleston and Greenville.
 Lauren Taylor Law is an authority on divorce, child support, and alimony in South Carolina.
 She graduated from the Charlotte School of Law, and has been practicing for several years now.
 Lauren Taylor relies on her experience and passion to fight for you during this stressful time.
 Learn more about her experience here.